florentpoujol/php8-type-system/php_type_system_in_depth.md

 **`object`** : The value must be an instance of any class, which include enums and anonymous functions.

 The three typehints below can only be used inside a class/interface/trait:
-- **`self`** means that the value must be an instance of that current class, or any of its children
+- **`self`** means that the value must be an instance of the current class the typehint is located in, or any of its children
-- **`static`** can only be used as a method return type and means that the value is the actual class the method is used on, taking late static binding into account
+- **`static`** can only be used as a method return type and means that the value is the actual class the method is used on, and unlike `self` takes late static binding into account
 - **`parent`** the value must be an instance of any parent of the class

 Examples: